 Near Redcar before leaving the area.
 Kirkleatham Old Hall Museum was once a school on Sir William Turner's estate.
 Sir William Turner in the later 17th Century was a local boy, scion of the Turner family who owned land in the area.
-He became Lord Mayor of London at the time of the Great Fire of 1666, following a virulent attack of the plague in which a large percentage of the population perished.
+He became Lord Mayor of London at the time of the Plague in 1665, the year before the Great Fire of 1666, in which a large percentage of the population perished.

 At Kirkleatham I enquired about one of the two industrial vehicles on show outside the museum.
 I knew one was a ladle wagon that took molten steel to be poured out into the formes on the floor of a steel mill.
 The other vehicle seen here was a 'charge car' that had two 'panniers' on either side for chemicals, lime and ore to convey to the Bessemer converters.
 Both vehicles belonged to the Dorman Long works at Grangetown and South Bank, that were formerly Bolckow Vaughan's and subsequently part of the nationalised British Steel Corporation's (BSc*) network that spanned Britain between Ravenscraig near Glasgow, Consett in County Durham and Port Talbot in Wales.
 The plant was largely stood down and production was moved to Lackenby and Redcar in he 70's and 80's.
 Cargo Fleet, another plant further west near Middlesbrough was shut down in the late 60's.
 You can see an account of steelmaking on Teesside in Craig Hornby's dvd 'A Century In Stone' that begins with the establishment of ironstone mining at Eston in particular and Cleveland in general.
 See above for a link to Pancrack Films.(see also TN 4: 'Walking the Moor')